 Do you know that most drivers believe that Sport Utility Vehicles are safer than other cars because of their large size?
 However, due to their propensity, when it comes to rolling over, they are just more dangerous to drive than other vehicles.
 Across the US, about 10,000 fatal rollover crushes are recorded from SUVs each year.

-Read on to find how SUV rollovers take place, the recorded figures, and why you need to engage an attorney in case of an SUV rollover.
+Read on to find how SUV rollovers take place, the recorded figures, and why you need to engage an auto accident attorney in case of an SUV rollover.

 Introduction to SUV Rollovers